Skip to content

 bool bool

-True if the Set is a proper subset of the other set, False otherwise.
+True if this is a strict subset, False otherwise.

 True